iamdominic2/Ruminations-of-Reverious-Recurrences/README.md

 **Play in your browser! https://iamdominic2.github.io/Ruminations-of-Reverious-Recurrences/**

 A traditional turn-based role-playing game where you discover your true identity by venturing through four fields!
-And then you sense something eerie... play to see more...
+And then you sense something eerie... play to see more...<BR>
 <img width="598" height="406" alt="field" src="https://github.com/user-attachments/assets/ec098e06-197b-4ac4-bba0-b1f2cf2bc369" />

 The twist compared to "normal" RPGS is that you heal all HP/MP after each encounter to eliminate the traditional-but-outdated idea of resource management between battles; after all, most people don't like this!<BR>